IntroQG/site/source/index.rst

 | **7**  | 13.12.2021 | Quantitative thermochronology II  |
 +--------+------------+-----------------------------------+

-For the schedule in Period I, please check the `Geo-Python website <https://geo-python.github.io>`_.
+For the details about what was covered in the Geo-Python course in Period I, please check the `Geo-Python website <https://geo-python.github.io>`_.

 |